SEda1111/fall-2024-cop-3223-assignment1/README.md

-This assignment id for the Classes Assignment1.
+This assignment is for the Classes Assignment1.